venkatasg/Advice-EMNLP2020/README.md

 # Help!
 Need Advice on Identifying Advice

-This repository contains code and datasets from the paper 'Help!
-Need advice on identifying Advice' to be presented at EMNLP 2020.
+This repository contains code and datasets from the paper ['Help!
+Need advice on identifying Advice'][arxiv] to be presented at EMNLP 2020.
 If you found this paper useful, please consider citing our paper:

 ```
 @inproceedings{venkat-etal-advice2020,